devbyray/devworld-2025-local-ai/presentation/slides.md

 - 💖 Open source
 - 🖥️ Run via Python or Docker
-- 🧩 Integrates with Ollama and other OpenAI-compatible API's
+- 🧩 Integrates with Ollama and other OpenAI-compatible APIs
 - 📴 Offline/Online usage
 - 🕸️ Built-in RAG to add knowledge base
 - 👥 User management